Syntagma, the busy center

 Description: Plaka is the most picturesque quarter in the heart of Athens.
 Paved streets, Neoclassical houses and gift shops distinguish this relaxing neighbourhood.

 Description: The neighbourhood of Acropolis, also called Makrigianni, start from Hadrian's Arch and extends till Thissio.
-This is a paved region under the shade of Acropolis and within a walking distance from the city centre.
+This is a paved region under the shade of Acropolis and within a walking distance of the city centre.

 Description: Syntagma, whose name means Constitution, is the central square of Athens.
 It distinguishes for the Parliament House and the beautiful Neoclassical buildings that surround it.
 Most sites are within a walking distance from Athens.